sliu750/sliu750.github.io/index.md

 ---

 # Hello World
 I am Sean Liu, a M.S. computer science student at Georgia Tech, set to graduate in December 2025.
+I completed my bachelor's degree in Computer Science at Georgia Tech in May 2024, concentrating in artificial intelligence and information internetworks, with a minor in economics.

 ## About Me
 [Feel free to connect with me on LinkedIn](https://www.linkedin.com/in/sliu750)